Saturday, January 21, 2012

 1976: The Beatles turned down a $30 million offer from promoter Bill Sargent to play together again.
 The lost people of the world think it's all about money.

-1977: Pink Floyd officially released their album Animals at Battersea Power Station in London.
+1977: Pink Floyd played their album Animals for the press at Battersea Power Station in London.

 1977: Charlie Daniels and the Marshall Tucker Band played at the inauguration of U.S. President Jimmy Carter.